sictweb/bti425-2020/graded-work/assign4.md

 * Probably use another terminal window (so you can run code-generation commands)
 * Probably use one or two Finder windows/tabs (for graphical navigation and Quick Look viewing)
 * Code editor
-* Browser developer tools (at a minimum, you'll probably be using the element inspector, and the JavaScript console)
+* Browser, and browser developer tools (at a minimum, you'll probably be using the element inspector, and the JavaScript console)
+* Reference notes, including the relevant course notes (current and past), and authoritative resources (e.g. Angular documentation, etc.)

 Include the Bootstrap CSS library in your app.